Flagge de

 Are children/teens allowed to stay in public places?

-Young person are allowed to stay in public places from 16 years.
+Young person are allowed to stay in public places.

 Republic of Estonia Child Protection Act, § 23 Restriction of freedom of movement of minors